alricthemad/earl-marshal/training/field-marshal.md

 ## Planning the event
 ### Communicate with the principals.
 * Autocrat
-    1. What types of activities he or she would like to see?
+    1. What types of activities they would like to see?
     2. Time constraints such as courts, lunch break.
     3. Will there be prizes for the tournaments/contests?
 If so, who is to provide them?
 * Dignitaries